-It is common knowledge that high levels of sugar are unhealthy.
+It is common knowledge that high levels of sugar damages teeth.
 Those pleasant treats that satisfy us whilst may be tasty, but the more we consume it, the more damage it does to your oral health.

 There is a direct correlation between sugar and tooth decay.
 The molecules can combine with saliva, bacteria and sugar and form dental plaque on teeth.
 This can also lead to cavities.

 Harmful bacteria penetrating the mouth can cause tooth decay and expose your enamel as well.
 Saliva and bacteria, with the sugar, can combine together to cause dental plaque build-up.
 Plaque can accumulate to dissolve the enamel and cause a cavity (a tiny opening) to form.
 A cavity is one of the first stages of tooth decay, and the more harmful bacteria penetrates, the higher the chance of tooth sensitivity.

 A dental cavity can permanently damage areas on your teeth.
 When teeth decay, it is likely the remains of the tooth will need to be saved through root canal treatment, or tooth extraction if the tooth has become severely decayed and cannot be repaired.
 Collection of pus liquid, also known as a dental abscess, may also develop.